First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Conclusions

 \section{Conclusions}

 The goal of the current experiment was to test the feasibility of producing \isotope[13]{N} through the $^{10}\text{B}(\alpha,n)^{13}\text{N}$ reaction in a PDXP at the NIF.
-This was motivated by the need to develop an alpha-particle induced RadChem mix diagnostic for more complicated inertial confinement fusion capsule designs.
-We observed a very robust \isotope[13]{N} signal using the RAGS facility at NIF, despite the fact that our PDXP yield was quite suppressed compared to 1D clean estimates.
-The low DT yield resulted mainly from the very asymmetric implosion achieved, which in turn resulted from the fact that the laser beam pointings were not optimized/adjusted for the fact that the fabricated capsule was about $145\,\mu\rm m$ larger in radius that the designed capsule.
-The observed \isotope[13]{N} signal strongly suggests that alpha-particle induced radiochemistry, with its dependence on plasma stopping power, can provide a practical diagnostic for NIF capsule dynamics.
+This was motivated by the need to develop an alpha-particle-induced RadChem mix diagnostic for more complicated inertial confinement fusion capsule designs.
+We observed a very robust \isotope[13]{N} signal using the RAGS facility at NIF despite the fact that our PDXP yield was quite suppressed compared to 1D clean estimates.
+Our preliminary post-shot computations in \texttt{xRAGE} indicate that the oblate shape contributes to some of the reduced performance: the 2D ``clean'' yield is 26\% of the 1D clean yield.
+However, this by itself does not explain all of the degradation since the 2D yield is still $\sim2\times$ larger than the experimentally observed value.
+The significant asymmetry also complicates the interpretation of the radiochemical signals, and work is ongoing to extend the radiochemistry analysis to higher dimensions.
+Further optimization of the laser beam configuration for these targets is also under way.
+However, the observed \isotope[13]{N} signal strongly suggests that alpha-particle-induced radiochemistry, with its dependence on plasma stopping power, can provide a practical diagnostic for NIF capsule dynamics.